TwiN/under-maintenance/README.md

     volumes:
       - ./under-maintenance.html:/under-maintenance.html
 ```

+You can modify the path of the file the application will attempt to read by using the `UNDER_MAINTENANCE_CUSTOM_FILE_PATH` environment variable.

 **NOTE**: To reduce the footprint of the application, the content of the `under-maintenance.html` file is not read every time a request is received.
 Instead, it is read only once when the application starts.